appwarden/build-cloudflare-action/README.md

 1. Publishing a new release
 2. Pushing to `main` (or another branch)

-> Follow the emoji numbers to fill in the required content.
+> Follow the emoji numbered instructions to fill in the required content.

 ```
 name: 🤖 Deploy Appwarden